Pelvic Organ Prolapse

 What is the success rate of surgical treatment?

 These vary enormously depending on several factors.
-Large studies of women who had traditional prolapse operation without mesh show a success rate of around 50 to 60%.
-Around 30% of women require a repeat operation later in life.
+Large studies of women who had traditional prolapse operation without mesh show a success rate of around 60 to 75%.
+Around 1 in 10 women who had prolapse surgery require a repeat operation later in life.
 Mesh surgery has not been around long enough for a reliable evaluation, but several studies have been done showing success rates in the order of 85 to 90 %.

 What are the possible complications of prolapse surgery?